Wouter Meuleman

 Although technological developments have made it possible to construct genome-wide maps of regulatory elements across hundreds of human cellular conditions, the scale and complexity precludes routine utility of such maps.
 Wouter develops computational and machine learning approaches to reduce their complexity, while maximally retaining relevant information.

-In 2020, Wouter was the recipient of an NHGRI Genomic Innovator Award, which provides flexible funding for a five year period.
+In 2020, Wouter was the recipient of the NIH NHGRI Genomic Innovator Award.

 Interests